 With an interest in cinema and journalism, Enric Martí abandoned his law degree and travelled to Central America.

 In Nicaragua he worked as an assistant for the Agence France-Presse (AFP)..
-In this country at the end of the 1980s, he photographed the last days of Sandinista rule and began to work as a photographer and photojournalist for Reuters.
+In this country at the end of the 1980s, he photographed the last days of Sandinista rule and began to work as a photojournalist for Reuters.

 Drawn by the “need to document”, in 1992 he travelled independently to Sarajevo.
 In his words, “it was there that I really started by career”.
 While he covered the Balkan War, he worked for the European Pressphoto Agency (EPA), until in 1994 he was hired by the Associated Press (AP).
 At the end of the conflict, in 1995, this agency offered him the job of senior photographer in Cairo.